What is it all about?

 - gain professional confidence.

-All placements are paid and teaching time is limited to between 12 and 20 hours a week, giving you plenty of time for travel and pursue other interests.
+All placements are paid and teaching time is limited to between 12 and 20 hours a week, giving you plenty of time to pursue other interests.

 What will I be doing?